 There is also a chance that medications left in cabinets past their expiration date are at risk for being used for reasons they were not intended for and may be a risk for children and pets.

 Therefore, it is recommended to discard any medication that is past its expiration date.
+It is essential to follow your Symbicort dosage instruction.

 To help ensure that your medication remains safe and effective, you should always follow the storage instructions from the manufacturer.